 When used in tandem, a business glossary can provide business users with a basic business data model, mapping out all areas of the company’s business operations that have anything to do with data.
-Such a model can later on have a variety of further practical uses and we will take a look at some of them.
+Such a model can, later on, have a variety of further practical uses and we will take a look at some of them.

 Indeed, interdepartmental communication often isn’t an easy task at the best of times.
 Every team has its own internal customs, ways of naming and understanding things.
-With widely differently specialized departments, the saying: “Two who say the same don’t mean the same”, is more truthful than anywhere else.
+With widely differently specialized departments, the saying: “Two who say the same doesn’t mean the same”, is more truthful than anywhere else.
 Even basic things, such as “proposal”, can mean something completely different to a salesperson compared to a Python developer.

 When starting with data governance, you want “proposal” to mean exactly one thing, for everyone in the company.
 A key benefit of a business glossary comes into play when you would normally have a junior business analyst discover every stakeholder and then lead lengthy email conversations, assemble requirement gathering meetings, record what every stakeholder needs for a term definition to cover… you know how it goes (or, for how long it goes on).

 Instead, a business glossary has harmonization features that allow stakeholders to sort out their needs with each other via, for example, a chat room.
 To waste no time whenever a change is made or a message from one of them is posted in the discussion, the others can be notified by the glossary itself.
-And the junior business analyst can be assigned on a project where they will be put to better use.
+And the junior business analyst can be assigned to a project where they will be put to better use.

-Again, nothing should be done without purpose and working with company data is no exception.
-Or more accurately, nothing should be done without the correct reason, in this case.
+Again, nothing should be done without purpose, and working with company data is no exception.
+Or more accurately, nothing should be done without the right reason, in this case.
 When it comes to data, business users like to have it around and reap the benefits it yields.
 They don’t really like to delve into the details of how the warehouses and stores for this data should be built, and they leave this complicated task in the capable hands of their trusted technical users.
 But can business trust technical users to build the right thing without their guidance?
 And if not, how can they even tell?

 The short answer is, they cannot.
 Not without their instructions, anyway.
 Business and technical worlds are often quite different and their respective inhabitants do not always like having to learn the lingo of the other.